-(BIO) 217 Field Biology (4)
+(BIO) 218 Field Biology (3)

-Prerequisite: Eight hours of biological science or demonstrated competence approved by the instructor.
 Local plant and animal life are surveyed in relationship to the environment.
 Aquatic and terrestrial communities are studied with reference to basic ecological principles and techniques.
 Emphasis is upon classification, identification, and collection of specimens in the field.
 This course may be repeated for credit.
-(3 Lec., 4 Lab.)
+(2 Lec., 4 Lab.)